Last updated on April 25th, 2023 at 01:00 pm

 The key hormone, insulin, which regulates the level of glucose in the body is released by the Beta cells of the Islets of Langerhans in the pancreas when blood sugar goes up–insulin induces storage cells to remove and store glucose from the blood.
 In a complex interaction, the hormone glucagon, produced by other cells in the pancreas when the blood glucose level is too low, induces the release of that stored glucose.

-This happens over a period of minutes or an hour.
+This happens over minutes or an hour.
 If you consume a bunch of sugar, it’s not going to stay in your blood very long, because that causes other issues over the long term.
 And hyperactivity is not one of them.

 This shows, once again, how complex living systems are, and simple explanations about the physiological processes in humans are laughable and should be dismissed.
-Moreover, glucose control in humans is a fascinating physiological system, and it’s remarkable that it works so well in 99% of people.
+Moreover, glucose control in humans is a fascinating physiological system, and, remarkably, it works so well in 99% of people.

 Sugar and hyperactive children — the science